tomascordero/safety-exit/readme.txt

 No. Due to security measures taken by browsers, websites can not delete browser history.
 If this ever changes or if browsers support a new function that will let websites control history you can expect it to be added to the plugin ASAP.

 = Can I request features? =
 Yes!
 I love feature ideas and requests to make this thing better.
 You can submit a feature request under the support tab.
+Check out the roadmap here: [Roadmap](https://trello.com/b/Zp7oBfQz/safety-exit)

 = Can I customize the button more than the options you gave me? = You can!
 If you know some CSS you can insert custom CSS and target \"#sftExt-frontend-button\".
 In the future there are plans to add support for custom HTML and CSS as well as more options to tweak the button more.